spine-tools/Spine-Toolbox/docs/source/data_store_form/adding_data.rst

 and the name of the parameter under *parameter_name*.
 Optionally, you can also specify the parameter value right away under the *value* column.
-To display a list of available object classes, objects, or parameters, start typing or double click on the cell under the appropriate column.
+To display a list of available object classes, objects, or parameters, start typing or double click under the appropriate column.
-The parameter is added when the background of the *object_class_name*, *object_name*, and *parameter_name* cells become gray.
+The parameter value is added when the background of the cells under *object_class_name*, *object_name*, and *parameter_name* become gray.

 To add new parameter values for a relationship class, just fill the last empty row of *Relationship parameter value*,